Additional Allowances: Other £2000 - £5000 premium payment pro rata / Standby Duty £85.00

 If you are a person that can support team members with future developments and want to make a difference to this service then why wait?

-The Isle of Wight Council protects its employees from discrimination, we actively promote the diversity of our workforce and we provide flexible working options (where appropriate) to support the different needs of our employees.
+The Isle of Wight Council protects its employees from discrimination and this is supported by the Unacceptable Behaviour Policy, Employee Code of Conduct and Behaviours Framework.
+We actively promote the diversity of our workforce and we provide flexible working options (where appropriate) to support the different needs of our employees.

-This council and its schools recruit according to the council's Safer Recruitment policy and are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share in this commitment.
+This council and its schools recruit according to the council’s Recruitment, Policy and Procedure and are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share in this commitment.

-Please view information pack and complete your job application online, telephone 01983 823134 or email email@example.com if you need further information about applying.
+If you have difficulty completing your online application or if you need further information about how to apply, telephone 01983 823134 or email email@example.com.
 Please note only applications completed and submitted online by the closing date will be accepted.

-In the interests of efficiency and economy, no further communication will be sent to you unless you reach the final shortlist.
-This means that if you do not hear from the recruiting manager within three weeks of the closing date, we regret that your application will not have been successful on this occasion.
+We often receive a high volume of applicants for our vacancies.
+If you do not hear from the recruiting manager within three weeks of the closing date, we regret that your application will not have been successful on this occasion.
+If unsuccessful, we actively encourage you to revisit our job pages and apply to alternate posts that may be suitable.

 Relocation support may be available to you if you are moving to the Isle of Wight to specifically take up a front-line role with Adult Social Care.
 For experienced workers you may qualify for allowances up to £8,000.
 If you decide to commute to the Isle of Wight daily, you may get your travel costs reimbursed.